Gjinovec: Demographics

 A demographic Bulgarian survey of the population of the village, done in 1873, recorded the village as having 90 households with 134 male Bulgarian Christian residents and 118 male Muslim (Pomak) residents.

-The inhabitants of Gjinovec are speakers of a south Slavic language (Macedonian or Bulgarian) and the village has traditionally contained a Muslim (Torbeš or Pomak) population.
+The inhabitants of Gjinovec are speakers of an Eastern South Slavic language and the village has traditionally contained a Torbeši or Pomak population.

 According to a 2007 estimate, Gjinovec's population was 314.